 Forming a New League

 Starting a League can be one of the most rewarding endeavors for individuals and for a community.
-The formal League structure includes provisional Leagues (new Leagues working toward full recognition as local Leagues), local Leagues, Inter-League Organizations (ILOs), units of members-at-large (members living outside the area of any local League) organized by some local Leagues, state Leagues, and the LWVUS.
-Learn more about how to form a new league chapter.
-Learn more about starting a new League.
+The formal League structure includes provisional Leagues (new Leagues working toward full recognition as local Leagues), local Leagues, Inter-League Organizations (ILOs), units of members-at-large (members living outside the area of any local League) organized by some local Leagues, state Leagues, and the LWV of the United States.
+Learn more about how to start a new League.

 Become a Member at Large

 If there is no Local League in your area, you may join the Washington State league directly as a Member at Large.